Commonwealth Graduate Intern 2021

 The Intern will make a significant contribution to the delivery of flagship events (the Critical Conversations series and the Commonwealth People’s Forum) and engagements in intergovernmental spaces.

 Commonwealth is looking for someone with excellent research and administrative skills, and a keen interest in advocacy, international relations, human rights, or development.
-Skills and experience in the use of technology are essential and knowledge of Microsoft Office and online platforms are required.
+Skills and experience in the use of technology are essential and knowledge of Microsoft Office and online platforms is required.

 Key tasks and responsibilities